ggrammar/concourse-sample/README.md

 How do I add new folders to the UI?
 There's no "main" in the yml or the commands, I guess there's a default folder.

+How do you develop on a Concourse repo?
+Can I apply a configuration just to one branch, and then merge it?
+	How can I apply new configs on `git push`, without requiring a manual step?

+How do I securely store an SSH key for polling private GitHub repos?